Bang heard across Napier suburb after two properties catch fire

 A witness to a fire at two connected properties in Onekawa said it caused a bang heard at least a kilometre away.

-A Fire and Emergency New Zealand (FENZ) spokeswoman said three fire trucks responded to multiple reports of a fire in Cottrell Cres, Onekawa at 12.10pm, arriving minutes later to plumes of smoke across the area.
+A Fire and Emergency New Zealand (FENZ) spokeswoman said three fire trucks responded to multiple reports of a fire in Cottrell Cres, Onekawa at 12.10pm on Wednesday, arriving minutes later to plumes of smoke across the area.

 A police spokeswoman confirmed police had blocked off both ends of Venables Ave about 12.30pm.